 Your state pension is, or will be, an important part of your income in older age.

-A new state pension is being introduced for people who reach state pension age from 6 April 2016 (that is, men born on or after 6 April 1951 and women born on or after 6 April 1953).
+A new state pension was introduced for people who reach state pension age from 6 April 2016 (that is, men born on or after 6 April 1951 and women born on or after 6 April 1953).